A Basin-Selection Perspective on Grokking via Singular Learning Theory: Background

+\textbf{Basin selection and the LLC. } In Bayesian learning, for a neighbourhood $U$ of $w^*$ and sample negative log-likelihood $L_{n}$, the LLC controls the logarithmic correction to a basin's \textit{local free energy}:

-Consequently, for two competing solutions with comparable training loss -- such as a memorisation basin $U_a$ and a structured/generalising basin $U_b$ -- their local free-energy gap is asymptotically dominated by $(\lambda_a-\lambda_b)\log n$.
-Hence, the basin with smaller LLC eventually attains lower free energy and therefore greater posterior mass \cite{watanabe2022slt}.
-As $n$ increases, this preference can trigger a sharp switch at a critical sample size $n_{c}$, yielding a first-order Bayesian phase transition from one basin to another~\cite{chen2023dynamicalversusbayesianphase}
+Given two competing solutions $a$ and $b$ with comparable training loss, their local free-energy gap is asymptotically dominated by $(\lambda_a-\lambda_b)\log n$.
+Hence, as $n$ increases, the basin with smaller LLC eventually attains lower free energy and therefore greater posterior mass \cite{watanabe2022slt}.
+This competition can produce a sharp switch at a critical sample size, corresponding to a first-order Bayesian phase transition from one basin to another~\cite{chen2023dynamicalversusbayesianphase}.